kengraf/TOTP/README.md

-Python HOTP example
+Python OTP example that works with Google Authenticator.

 Basic functions to generate and validate TOTP and HOTP codes.

+Missing secure secret generation
-No secret nor user management provided.
+No user management.